Incapacity & Mental Health Solicitors

 Director

-Lesley has a particular interest and in adult incapacity mental health law.
+Lesley has a particular interest and in adult incapacity and mental health law.
 She has over twenty-five years of experience in the legal environment.
 She provides advice and assistance to those faced with capacity issues either directly or in respect of a loved one, including dementia and learning disabilities.
 She is regularly appointed to act as Curator ad Litem by the Mental Health Tribunal for Scotland to individuals with impaired capacity as a result of mental illness or disability.
+Her sound knowledge of the legal protection of vulnerable individuals is further recognised with her being included on the National Safeguarder's Panel maintained by the Scottish Ministers, specifically in respect of children's panel and court cases.
 She strives to provide holistic and pragmatic advice tailored to each individual's circumstances and personal wishes.

 Call Lesley on 0141 354 8953 or